nongnoochr/udacity_dsnd_capstone_sparkify/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](xxx).
+The details and main findings of the code can be found at the post available [here](https://medium.com/@nongnoochroongpiboonsopit/supercharge-your-data-science-portfolio-with-pyspark-7811b7ae91de).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>